dimitarminchev/CPC/01_Intro/README.md

 one possible mapping is to map D2 → 0, D3 → 1, . . . , DA → 12, C2 → 13, C3 → 14,
 . . . , SA → 51.
 Then, you can work with the integer indices instead.

-- **Game (Chess)** = Chess is another popular game that sometimes appears in programming contest problems.
+- **Game (Chess)**

+Chess is another popular game that sometimes appears in programming contest problems.
 Some of these problems are Ad Hoc and listed in this section.
 Some of them are combinatorial with tasks like counting how many ways there are to place 8-queens in 8 × 8 chess board.
 These are listed in Chapter 3.

-- **Game (Others)**, easier and harder (or more tedious). = Other than card and chess games, many other popular games have made their way into programming contests: Tic Tac Toe, Rock-Paper-Scissors, Snakes/Ladders, BINGO, Bowling, etc. Knowing the details of these games may be helpful, but most of the game rules are given in the problem description to avoid disadvantaging contestants who are unfamiliar with the games.
+- **Game (Others), easier and harder (or more tedious)**.

+Other than card and chess games, many other popular games have made their way into programming contests: Tic Tac Toe, Rock-Paper-Scissors, Snakes/Ladders, BINGO, Bowling, etc. Knowing the details of these games may be helpful, but most of the game rules are given in the problem description to avoid disadvantaging contestants who are unfamiliar with the games.

-- Problems related to **Palindromes**
+- **Problems related to Palindromes**

 These are also classic problems.
 A palindrome is a word (or a sequence) that can be read the same way in either direction.
 The most common strategy to check if a word is palindromic is to loop from the first character to the middle one and check